Librarian for Humanities & Business

-Full text of over 850 newspapers from around the world.
+Full text of over 1,200 newspapers from around the world.
 Includes the BBC monitoring series.
-Dates of coverage varies.
+A ProQuest database, dates of coverage varies.

 Indexes and abstracts U.S. and foreign newspapers, journals, transcripts, federal and state case law, law reviews, state and country profiles, company information and more.
 Many documents are in full text; dates of coverage vary.